Loading...

 Pair with Protein

-Add vegetables such as broccoli, spinach, or bell peppers to your meal.
-This can help slow down the digestion process.
+Include high-fiber foods such as lentils, beans, or chia seeds with your meal.
+Fiber can help slow down the digestion of carbohydrates.

 healthspan-mbl